iamrahil/dotfiles/nvim/README.markdown

 The vim config is made for working in Neovim > 0.7

 ## Shortcuts
-Although reading through init.lua and lua/configs/keymaps.lua might be enough, some are listed for completeness
+Although reading through [init.lua](init.lua) and [lua/configs/keymaps.lua](lua/configs/keymaps.lua) might be enough, some are listed for completeness

 Leader is \

 ### General
-* F8: NERDTreeToggle
+* F8: File tree browser toggle
 * F9: TagbarToggle
 * gp: visually select last used block
 * Control-Up/Down: Move lines/block up/down
 * Leader-q: disable highlights
-* Control-ww: Move between windows
-* Control-w[Arrow/hjkl]: Move between windows directionally
 * Leader-ml: Print the modeline at the bottom of the file
 * Leader-ln: Print ruler on the cursor position
 * Leader-nl: Remove the ruler